bertreb/pimatic-smartnora/README.md

 -----------------
 The SmartNora device is the main device for adding Pimatic devices to Google SmartNora.
 When you add/remove a supported Pimatic device to the SmartNora devicelist, the device is automatically added/removed in SmartNora and Google Assistant.

 Below the settings with the default values.
-In the devices your configure which Pimatic devices will be controlled by Google Assistant and what name they get.
+In the devices your configure which Pimatic devices will be controlled by Google Assistant.
 The name is visible in the Google Assistant and is the name you use in voice commands.
-In this release the SwitchActuator, DimmerActuator, ButtonsDevice and ShutterController based Pimatic devices are supported.
+In this release the SwitchActuator, DimmerActuator and ButtonsDevice based Pimatic devices are supported.
 When there's at least 1 device added, the connection to Nora is made.
 When connected the dot will go to present.

 Some specific configurations:
 #### Button
 For the Buttons device the auxiliary field is used to identify the button.
 The id of the button can not contain a hyphen ('-').
 You can use an underscore to make the id readable.

-#### Shutter
-For the Shutter device the auxiliary field is used to control a shutter via a shell script.
-The position of the shutter (the value) is added at the end of the script (with a space) before executing the script.
-A return value is used as actual shutter position.

 Device configuration
 -----------------